AuraFrameFx/A.u.r.a.K.a.i/API.md

     }
 }
 ```

+## ⚙️ Build & Validation Options

+To disable OpenAPI spec validation during build or code generation:

+- **Maven/Gradle**: Set the `validateSpec` option to `false` in your plugin configuration.
+- **CLI**: Use the `--skip-validate-spec` flag when running the CLI tool.

+This allows you to bypass strict spec validation if needed for custom workflows or rapid prototyping.

 **This API documentation provides comprehensive coverage of all major components in the AOSP
 ReGenesis project.
 Each API is designed with type safety, testability, and maintainability in mind.